Nikhil9698/MQTT/README.md

 mosquitto and eclipse is free open sourse mqtt server.

-mqtt in python and mqtt in android is in code.
+mqtt in python and mqtt in android is show in following code.